Benjamin-cup/Solana-Raydium-Sniper-Total/readme.md

-# Solana Raydium Bundler Bots🚀
+# Solana Raydium Sniper Bots🚀

-There are several versions of Solana Raydium Bundler Bots.
+There are several versions of Solana Raydium Sniper Bots.